Six issues for ONLY $29.95! Save almost 40% off the cover price!

-- IMPORTANT — team or partner videos will not be considered for the Young Citizens program — the video must have been produced by one candidate.
+- IMPORTANT — Team or partner videos will not be considered for the Young Citizens program.
+The video must have been produced by one candidate.

 - Permissions and Media Releases: A parent or guardian must sign the Student Permission and Media Release form in order for the student to be eligible to participate.
-If permission is not granted according to the terms outlined in the form, the provincial coordinator must choose another student for the Young Citizen position.

-- Canada’s History encourages the participation of from minority groups such as francophones living outside of Quebec, anglophones living within Quebec, Inuit, First Nations and Metis, and others reflecting the diversity of Canada.
+- Canada’s History encourages the participation of from minority groups such as francophones living outside of Quebec, anglophones living within Quebec, Inuit, First Nations and Métis, and others reflecting the diversity of Canada.

 - have the qualities to be a good ambassador for their town, city or region.